-Cash held in demand deposit accounts of \$ 1.8 million and \$ 7.1 million is excluded from our fair-value hierarchy disclosure as of March 31, 2024 and December 31, 2023, respectively.
+Cash held in demand deposit accounts of \$1.8 million \$2.1 million and \$7.1 million is excluded from our fair-value hierarchy disclosure as of March 31, 2024 June 30, 2024 and December 31, 2023 December 31, 2023, respectively.
 The carrying amounts reported in the accompanying condensed consolidated balance sheets for receivables, accounts payable and accrued liabilities, and other current monetary assets and liabilities approximate fair value.

-See "Note 6 - Convertible Senior Notes" and "Note 8 - OMIDRIA Royalty Obligation" for the carrying amount and estimated fair value of our outstanding convertible senior notes and the OMIDRIA royalty obligation.
+See "Note 6 - Convertible Senior Notes" "Debt" and "Note 8 - OMIDRIA Royalty Obligation" for the carrying amount and estimated fair value of our outstanding term loan, convertible senior notes and the OMIDRIA royalty obligation.